 - The PSEi declined for the third straight month as rising interest rates fueled risk-off sentiment in both local and global equity markets.
 The local bourse declined 6.6% in April, closing at 6,731.25.
 Local yields moved sideways as major geopolitical events took a breather. - April inflation, led by food and fuel prices, was at 4.9% which is higher than 4.6% market expectation and previous month's 4% print. - Average daily turnover declined to USD 103 million (-37%) during the month, with net foreign outflow at USD 66 million.
 Investors remained cautious ahead of the National Elections on May 9. - Though sentiment in the short term remains weak, we remain positive on Philippine equities as the reopening theme continues to play out.
-At current levels, the PSEi is trading at 15x price-earnings multiple, lower than the 5-year average of 18x.
+At current levels, the PSEi is trading at 15x priceearnings multiple, lower than the 5-year average of 18x.

 Disclaimer: Sun Life Asset Management Company, Inc. (SLAMCI) makes no representation as to the accuracy or completeness of the information contained herein.
 The information contained in this presentation is for information purposes only.
-It is not intended to provide professional, investment, or any other type of advice or recommendation in relations to purchases or sales of securities whether or not they are related to SLAMCI; it does not constitute any guarantee of performance; and neither does it take into account the particular investment objectives, financial situation or needs of individual recipients.
-Any opinions or estimates herein reflect our judgment as at the date of this presentation and are subject to change at any time without notice.
+It is not intended to provide professional, investment, or any other type of advice or recommendation in relation to purchases or sales of securities whether or not they are related to SLAMCI, it does not constitute any guarantee of performance; and neither does it take into account the particular investment objectives, financial situation or needs of individual receipents.
+Any ophinors or estimates herein reflect our judgment as at the date of this presentation and are subject to change at any time without notice.
 This material is a copyrighted work.
 You may not share, distribute, revise, transform, or build upon this material without prior written consent of, and proper attribution to Sun Life.
 All trademarks are the properties of their respective owners.

 From: ICTD Submission

-To: sunlife sec communications
+То: sunlife sec communications

-Subject: Re: CGFD\Sun Life Prosperity Achiever Fund 2038, Inc.\SEC Form 17-L\09August2022
+Subject: Re: CGFD_Sun Life Prosperity Achiever Fund 2028, IncSEC Form 17-L_09August2022

-Tuesday, August 9, 2022 5:02:53 PM Date:
+Date: Tuesday, August 9, 2022 4:51:45 PM